bjaan/devox/README.md

+# DeVoX-Isolate - remove vocals and voice-overs from any audio file

+Introducing DeVoX-Isolate: Your Ultimate Audio Tool for Seamless Vocal and Voice-over Removal!

+Are you tired of struggling to remove unwanted vocals and voice-overs from your audio files?
+Do you wish to create instrumental versions of your favorite songs or podcasts effortlessly?
+Look no further!
+DeVoX-Isolate is here to revolutionize your audio editing experience.

+DeVoX-Isolate is a cutting-edge software designed to remove vocals and voice-overs from any audio file with unparalleled precision and ease.
+Developed by a team of audio experts and powered by advanced AI algorithms, this tool offers an innovative and efficient way to achieve professional-grade audio manipulation.

+Key Features:

+*    Seamless Vocal Removal: DeVoX-Isolate utilizes sophisticated deep learning technology to detect and isolate vocals and voice-overs from your audio tracks.
+By extracting vocals from background music, podcasts, or recordings, you can effortlessly obtain pristine instrumental versions for remixes or karaoke performances.

+*    High-Fidelity Output: We understand the importance of preserving audio quality.
+With DeVoX-Isolate, you can rest assured that your audio will retain its original brilliance, even after removing the vocals.
+Our tool ensures minimal loss of audio quality during the process.

+*    User-Friendly Interface: DeVoX-Isolate boasts a user-friendly interface that enables both novices and professionals to work with ease.
+Simply drag-and-drop your audio file on our application and the screen shows you status updates.

+*    Multiple File Format Support: Whether it's MP3, WAV, FLAC, or any other popular audio format, DeVoX-Isolate accommodates a wide range of file types.
+This flexibility ensures that you can work with your preferred audio files without any hassle.

+As this is a full-beta software, we do not provide a GUI yet, but you can already use our core functionality.

+TODO :
+*	Batch Processing: Time is of the essence, and DeVoX-Isolate respects that.
+Our tool supports batch processing, allowing you to remove vocals from multiple audio files simultaneously, significantly reducing editing time.

+*	Real-time Preview: Get a sneak peek of the final result before committing to the changes.
+DeVoX-Isolate provides a real-time preview, empowering you to fine-tune your settings and achieve the perfect audio output.

+DeVoX-Isolate is a must-have tool for musicians, content creators, podcasters, and audio enthusiasts alike.
+Whether you're a professional sound engineer or an aspiring artist, this software caters to all your vocal removal needs.

+Join the revolution of audio editing with DeVoX-Isolate and unlock a world of possibilities.
+Experience the power and convenience of this remarkable tool today!

+# Usage

+When you're on Windows you can download and use our release directly.

+You can run the batch file `devox.bat` with just one parameter the input file, e.g. an mp3.

+Or simply drag and drop it on the `devox.bat` file

+# Building

+To build `devox` for yourself and your OS.
+First download this repository.

 ## 0. Install Python

 We need Python 3.10 at least installed (it was tested with this version to say the least).